Education Search Engines

 - RefSeek - Academic Search Engine

-‘RefSeek is a web search engine for students and researchers that aims to make academic information easily accessible to everyone.
-RefSeek searches more than one billion documents, including web pages, books, encyclopaedias, journals, and newspapers’.
+‘RefSeek searches more than one billion documents, including web pages, books, encyclopaedias, journals, and newspapers’.

 - The Best on the Web for Teachers

 TeAch-nology.com.
-‘Teacher timesavers, teacher resources, printable worksheets, lesson plan centre, rubric centre, graphic organisers and more’.
+‘Teacher timesavers, teacher resources, printable worksheets, lesson plan centre, rubric centre, graphic organisers, more’.
+USA.

 - The Infography

-‘This reference tool enables a student, librarian, or teacher to identify superlative sources of information about a subject of inquiry, viewed through the lens of expert opinion’.
+‘Enables a student, librarian, or teacher to identify superlative sources of information about a subject of inquiry, viewed through the lens of expert opinion’.
+USA.

 - The Virtual Learning Resources Centre

-‘Indexes thousands of the best academic information websites, selected by teachers and library professionals worldwide, in order to provide to students and teachers [with] current, valid information for school and university academic projects !’
+‘Indexes thousands of the best academic information websites, in order to provide to students and teachers with current, valid information for school and university academic projects !’
+USA.

 - The What Works Clearinghouse : Topic Areas

-‘A central and trusted source of scientific evidence for what works in education’ US based.
-You can check Topic Areas and Practice Guides plus more.
+‘Central and trusted source of scientific evidence for what works in education’.
+Check Topic Areas, Practice Guides, more.
+USA.

 - WorldCat.org : The World’s Largest Library Catalogue